hpcarcher/2014-07-21-cranfield/archer/sessions/Test.md

 Question: what is the problem?

 Answer: the meta-data. `diff` is too simplistic now.

 * Want finer-grained tests of equality between data files.
 * Use information about the file content and structure.
-* Discriminate between syntactic and semantic content.
+* Difference between syntactic and semantic content.

 When 0.1 + 0.2 == 3.00000000004
 -------------------------------